 Hyperspectral Algorithms for PACE OCI Water Leaving Reflectances and UV Penetration DepthsPI: Nick Krotkov - NASA Goddard Space Flight Center

-Co-PIs: Patricia Castellanos (NASA Goddard Space Flight Center (GSFC)); Zachary Fasnacht (Science Systems and Applications, Inc. (SSAI)); Joanna Joiner (NASA GSFC); Jungbin Mok (University of Maryland); Omar Torres (NASA GSFC); Alexander Vasilkov (SSAI)
+Co-Is: Patricia Castellanos (NASA Goddard Space Flight Center (GSFC)); Zachary Fasnacht (Science Systems and Applications, Inc. (SSAI)); David Haffner (SSAI); Joanna Joiner (NASA GSFC); Jungbin Mok (SSAI); Omar Torres (NASA GSFC); Alexander Vasilkov (SSAI)

 Our innovative hyperspectral WLR algorithm is based on the state-of-the-art atmospheric-ocean Vector Linearized Radiative Transfer Model (VLIDORT), which analytically calculates Jacobians with respect to the atmospheric (vertically resolved aerosols, trace gases) and ocean (wind speed, WLRs) parameters.
 To explicitly account for aerosols, we propose to use spatiotemporally resolved 3D aerosol optical properties (including newly developed BrC parameterization) from the NASA's Global Modeling and Assimilation Office (GMAO) analyses and forecasts combined with the on-line VLIDORT computations that account for polarization of multiple scattered radiation and anisotropic reflection of solar light from ocean water and rough surface accounting for wind speed and direction.